-- · Frequency: As needed - By: Homeowner
+- · Frequency: As needed - · By: Homeowner

 Ashes should be placed in a metal container with a tight-fitting lid.
-The closed container of ashes should be placed on a non-combustible floor or on the ground, well away from all combustible materials, pending final disposal.
+The container of ashes should be moved outdoors immediately and placed on a non-combustible floor or on the ground, well away from all combustible materials, pending final disposal.